 g.
 Exchange of Lots Adjacent to the North Campus; Montana Tech-UM.
-ITEM 136-1502-R0907 a.
+ITEM 136-1502-R0907

+Motion by Regent Barrett to approve Item g. passed unanimously.

+- a.
 Audit Reports.

-Motion by Regent Barrett to approve Item q. passed unanimously.

-An audit report in OCHE will be forthcoming at the November 2007 meeting.
+An audit report in OCHE will be forthcoming at the November 2007 meeting. - b.

-b.
 Montana University Research and Education Network.